-In 2014, we entered into an option and license agreement with Sanofi under which we granted Sanofi an exclusive worldwide license to conduct research utilizing our small molecule NaP2b inhibitors.
-In addition, Sanofi has the option to obtain an exclusive license to develop, manufacture and commercialize our NaP2b inhibitors.
+In 2014, we entered into a License Option and License Agreement with Sanofi under which we granted Sanofi an exclusive worldwide license to conduct research utilizing our small molecule NaP2b inhibitors.
+In addition, Sanofi has the option to obtain an exclusive license to develop, manufacture and commercialize potential products under the agreement.
 Sanofi is advancing this program towards first-in-human clinical trials.
 Under our arrangement, Sanofi is responsible for all of the costs and expenses for research and preclinical activities and, should it exercise its option, for the development and commercialization efforts under the program.
-Under the license option and license agreement, we received an upfront payment of \$1.25 million and are responsible for up to \$0.2 million of patent costs, at which point any additional patent costs will be fully reimbursed to us by Sanofi.
-We have the potential to earn future development, regulatory and commercialization efforts of up to \$196.75 million if Sanofi continues to advance the program into development and through commercialization.
+Under the License Option and License Agreement, we received an upfront payment of \$1.25 million and are responsible for up to \$0.2 million of patent costs, at which point any additional patent costs will be fully reimbursed to us by Sanofi.
+We have the potential to earn future development, regulatory and commercial milestone payments of up to \$196.75 million if Sanofi continues to advance the program into development and through commercialization.
 If a NaP2b inhibitor is commercialized by Sanofi as a result of this program, we will receive tiered royalties ranging from the mid-single digits into the low double digits.
 As part of our agreement with Sanofi, we retain an option to co-promote licensed products in the United States.
-We recognized the \$1.25 million to revenue after we completed the Technology Transfer Deliverables in May 2014 pursuant to the Option and License Agreement.
+We recognized the \$1.25 million to revenue after we completed the technology transfer deliverables in May 2014 pursuant to the License Option and License Agreement.

 Our revenue to date has been generated from collaboration and license revenue pursuant to our license agreements with AstraZeneca, and Sanofi.
 We have not generated any commercial product revenue.
-As of June 30, 2014, we had accumulated deficit of \$68.0 million.
+As of September 30, 2014, we had accumulated deficit of \$67.9 million.
 We have incurred significant losses in the past and may continue to incur significant losses in the future as we advance our unpartnered preclinical programs.
 The significance of future losses will be dependent in part on whether AstraZeneca continues to develop and advance tenapanor, and whether Sanofi exercises its option to obtain an exclusive license to develop, manufacture and commercialize our NaP2b inhibitors, which in either case would result in milestone payments to us.
 There can be no assurance that we will receive additional collaboration revenue in the future.